 The Cameron Highlands is 214 kilometers north of Kuala Lumpur and is the highest region in mainland Malaysia.
-The regions are popular with locals and tourists keen to enjoy its cool temperature and lush green surroundings.
-As the tea producing capital of the country, the Highlands are the perfect place to enjoy a nice cup of tea.
-There is a lot to do here, from jungle trekking to picking up a bargain at one of the night markets, the Cameron Highlands are the perfect combination of relaxation and sightseeing.
+The region is popular with locals and tourists keen to enjoy its cool temperature and lush green surroundings.
+As the tea -producing capital of the country, the Highlands are the perfect place to enjoy a nice cup.
+There is a lot to do here, from jungle trekking, to picking up a bargain at one of the night markets, the Cameron Highlands are the perfect combination of relaxation and sightseeing.

 Typical Costs in Cameron Highlands

-- Hostel Prices: $2 USD per night will get you a bed in a dorm while a private room costs around 15MR.
+- Hostel Prices: $2-8 USD per night will get you a bed in a dorm while a private double room costs around $15-20.

-- Budget Hotel Prices: Single rooms cost from $6.50 USD per night.
+- Budget Hotel Prices: Double rooms cost from $15 USD per night.

 - Average Cost of Food: There are meals for less than $1.50 USD but expect to pay around $5 USD for a really good restaurant.

 - Transportation Costs: Taxis cost around $.25 USD per kilometer while buses from Tanah Rata to the tea plantations and most attractions cost $.50 USD.

 - Camp - Cameron Highlands are pretty safe and so this is a good place to save on accommodation.
 Sg Pauh campsite charges just $1 USD per night.